DZone

 Full-stack observability is the ability to understand what is happening in a system at any time.
 Collecting, correlating, and aggregating telemetry from the system's components provides insight into its behavior, performance, and health.
 Through full-stack observability, teams can fully understand the dependencies across domains and system topology.

-Contrary to traditional monitoring systems, full-stack observability enables IT teams to proactively react, predict, and prevent problems using artificial intelligence and machine learning, which, considering the amount of data collected, would be nearly impossible otherwise.
-Presenting the data in unified analytics and intuitive dashboards can give the observer a complete picture of the system's health.
+Contrary to traditional monitoring systems, full-stack observability enables engineers to proactively react, predict, and prevent problems by asking questions of their system that they didn’t know they needed to ask.
+We refer to this as the “unknown unknowns.”
+Presenting the data in unified analytics or intuitive dashboards can give the observer a complete picture of the system's health.

 System State